 On local level, the Medium-term Urban Development Programme for Budapest (Podmaniczky Programme) gives clear orientation and priorities for the development of creative and innovative industries (cultural life, knowledge-based economy, IT sector) in the metropolitan area of Budapest.
 The programme outlines concrete projects within the full spectrum of sustainable urban development which aim to strengthen the position of Budapest amongst the competing metropolitan regions of Europe.
-The main priorities include the establishment of 'technopolis' areas in the Northern and Southern part of Budapest, the creation of technology clusters, the support of the development of science parks and urban 'technopolis' quarters, the development of key organisations of a knowledge-based society (education, libraries, e-government etc.).
+The main priorities include the establishment of 'technopolis' areas in the Northern and Southern part of Budapest, the establishment of links between university, governmental and commercial bodies, and the creation of technology clusters, the support of the development of science parks and urban 'technopolis' quarters, the development of key organisations of a knowledge-based society (education, libraries, e-government etc.).